 This section provides pin and other information about the input/output connectors on the rear of your computer.
-Refer to "Computer controls and indicators" on page 8.
+See "Computer controls and indicators" on page 8.
 These connectors are:

-- One mouse
+- · One mouse

-- One keyboard
+- · One keyboard

 - One parallel

 - Two serial

 - One Ethernet

 - Two USB

 - Line in

 - Line out

 - Microphone

 - One video (Optional multiple connectors on some models)

 - One Ultra160 SCSI (some models)